Why Shakespeare in Yosemite?

 When you first approach Yosemite National Park, everywhere you look is so picturesque that it is almost overwhelming.
 It isn’t hard to get lost in the beauty of nature throughout your visit, whether you’re first entering the tunnel into the valley, driving up next to El Capitan and feeling it loom over you, or even hiking and finding a waterfall as you turn a corner.
 While it may feel accurate to say Yosemite National Park lends itself to pictures and peaceful moments, the park goes beyond tourism and fun weekend activities.
 In its natural beauty, Yosemite is a space for people to connect with the earth through outdoor excursions, learning about the environment, and even art.

-There is a rich history of live theatre in Yosemite, dating back to the 1930s and taking place in the Curry Village Amphitheatre - that very same amphitheatre was scheduled to host Shakespeare in Yosemite’s production of Love’s Labor Lost in 2020 (before it had to be cancelled due to the pandemic: it will now be performed in Spring 2022).
+There is a rich history of live theatre in Yosemite, dating back to the 1930s and taking place in the Curry Village Amphitheatre - that very same amphitheatre that now hosts Shakespeare in Yosemite productions.
 Founded in 2017 by UC Merced English professors Dr. Katherine Steele Brokaw of UC Merced and Dr. Paul Prescott (at the time, Prescott was at the University of Warwick, UK), Yosemite Shakes helped rekindle a long legacy of art and live theatre through short, fun, and accessible productions.
 These productions are 90 minutes long, adapted with plenty of music, and have a special focus on addressing relevant issues around environmentalism and the natural beauty of the world around us.
 Performed throughout Earth Day weekend, Yosemite Shakes plays celebrate and honor both Earth Day and Shakespeare’s birthday each April.

 Photo by Grace Garnica